colinl/colinl.github.io/_posts/2018-03-30-Configure-pi-as-headless-server.markdown

 haven't got another pi with the same host name (ie computer name), which is raspberrypi, on the network.
 If you have you will either have to disconnect it or change its host name.
-* Once you have managed to login the run `raspi-config` and carry on as described below.
+* Once you have managed to login the run `sudo raspi-config` and carry on as described below.

 # First Steps, initial configuration using keyboard and display